toslunar/chainer/docs/source/glance.rst

 ~~~~~~~~~
 .. image:: ../image/glance/trainer-updater.png

-Now that we have the training :class:`~chainer.iterator` and :class:`~chainer.optimizer` set up, we link them both together into the :class:`~chainer.updater`.
-The :class:`~chainer.updater` uses the minibatches from the :class:`~chainer.iterator`, and then does the forward and backward processing of the model, and updates the parameters of the model according to the :class:`~chainer.optimizer`.
+Now that we have the training :class:`~chainer.dataset.Iterator` and :class:`~chainer.Optimizer` set up, we link them both together into the :class:`~chainer.training.Updater`.
+The :class:`~chainer.training.Updater` uses the minibatches from the :class:`~chainer.dataset.Iterator`, and then does the forward and backward processing of the model, and updates the parameters of the model according to the :class:`~chainer.Optimizer`.
 Setting the ``device=-1`` sets the device as the CPU.
 To use a GPU, set ``device`` equal to the number of the GPU, usually ``device=0``.

 .. code-block:: python

    # Create the updater, using the optimizer
    updater = training.StandardUpdater(train_iter, optimizer, device=-1)

-Set up the :class:`~chainer.updater` to be called after the training batches and set the number of batches per epoch to 100.
+Set up the :class:`~chainer.training.Updater` to be called after the training batches and set the number of batches per epoch to 100.
 The learning rate per epoch will be output to the directory ``result``.

 .. code-block:: python